rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 How would we even know?

-## Read the Code
+## Read the code
 Many self-proclaimed Bitcoiners will scoff and tell you to *read the code*.

-Well, okay, I can competently read code, and read it far better than those who repeat this line.

 Yes, the code will at the moment fix the supply at 21 million.

 But this doesn't answer the question.
  How can I know that this fixed supply won't change in the future?
 How do I know we're not one pull request away from inflationary money?
+How do I know that the future supply won't be controlled by incompetent bureaucrats?

 Such a change would be a hard fork, which would break consensus rules,